anderland/mcp-strapi-wp/README.md

 - Paste source text, pick a stage, and Run
 - Review the JSON report and the rewrite
-- Optionally save to Strapi or WordPress via the selector and Save
+- Save to Strapi or WordPress
 - Load Drafts to verify the saved items for each

 ## Ruleset pipeline (stages 0–7)